Mounts Bay Academy

 Mounts Bay Academy (formerly Mounts Bay School) is an academy school in Heamoor, Penzance, Cornwall, England, UK.
-The school teaches 960 11- to 16-year-old students.
-It has specialist status as a Sports and Community College.
+The school teaches 1022 11- to 16-year-old students.

 Facilities

-Mounts Bay occupies five buildings: main building, art block, music/drama block, sports building and 'Qube'.
+Mounts Bay occupies seven buildings: main building, art block, music block, sports building, 'Qube' and two smaller language buildings.
 The main building houses most of the departments, with some of the subjects housed in exterior buildings.
-The newest building, known as the 'Qube' (or 'Cube') was primarily built to teach media.
+It has a large hall with tiered seating.